OFTSR: One-Step Flow for Image Super-Resolution with Tunable Fidelity-Realism Trade-offs: Method

 \subsection{Comparison to Related Works}

 In this section, we distinguish the proposed \method{} from several closely related methods.

-\textbf{BOOT \cite{gu2023boot}.} Gu \etal proposed to make the prediction of the student model fulfill the Signal-ODE.
-In contrast, \method{} directly constrains the student's implicit prediction $\mathbf{x}_t$ using the PF-ODE of the teacher model.
-Moreover, while BOOT was originally designed for text-to-image generation using diffusion models, our method is built on rectified flow and demonstrates a smaller distillation gap compared to BOOT loss for SR task.
+\textbf{BOOT \citep{gu2023boot}.} Gu \etal~proposed to make the prediction of the student model fulfill the Signal-ODE.
+In contrast, \method{} directly constrains the student's implicit prediction $\mathbf{x}_t$ using the PF-ODE of the teacher model\rebuttal{, leading to more concise and intuitive derivation and distillation objective}.
+Moreover, while BOOT was originally designed for text-to-image generation using diffusion models, our method is built on rectified flow and demonstrates a smaller distillation gap compared to BOOT loss for SR task\rebuttal{, and empirically achieves markedly better fidelity–realism trade-offs}.

-\textbf{DAVI \cite{lee2024diffusion}.} Lee \textit{et al.} introduced DAVI, which combines Variational Score Distillation (VSD) loss \cite{wang2024prolificdreamer, luo2023diff, yin2024one} with data consistency loss to train a one-step SR model and utilizes the perturbation trick to present robust restoration ability.
+\textbf{DAVI \citep{lee2024diffusion}.} Lee \textit{et al.} introduced DAVI, which combines Variational Score Distillation (VSD) loss \citep{wang2024prolificdreamer, luo2023diff, yin2024one} with data consistency loss to train a one-step SR model and utilizes the perturbation trick to present robust restoration ability.
 However, DAVI needs to train a fake score to track the denoising score of the one-step generator, resulting in reduced training efficiency.

-\textbf{SinSR \cite{wang2024sinsr}.} Wang \textit{et al.} proposed SinSR, which achieves near-teacher performance by distilling ResShift \cite{yue2024resshift} without adversarial training.
+\textbf{SinSR \citep{wang2024sinsr}.} Wang \textit{et al.} proposed SinSR, which achieves near-teacher performance by distilling ResShift \citep{yue2024resshift} without adversarial training.
 However, SinSR requires simulation of the teacher model's ODE trajectory, leading to computational overhead during training.

 Our \method{} stands out from other diffusion and flow-based SR methods due to its unique ability to restore images with either high perceptual quality or low distortion.
 This capability is novel among diffusion and flow-based approaches.